aimeos/aimeos-docs/src/manual/coupon-details.md

 The format of the data in the CSV file must be:

 ```
-Code;Count;Start date;End date
+Code,Count,Start date,End date
 TEST1,1,2020-01-01 00:00.00,2020-12-31 23:59:59
 TEST2,1
 TEST3
 ```

-The "field values" *Code*, *Count*, *Start date*, *End date* must always be present in the first line, separated by a semicolon only (no white space!).
-While *Code* is a required value, *Count*, *Start date* and *End date* are optional. **Important:** Assigning no values at all also means no limitations at all for a coupon code in terms of the number of times it can be redeemed and time it is valid within.
+The first line contains the required keys *Code*, *Count*, *Start date* and *End date*, separated by a colon or semicolon only.
+All the following lines hold the various values for either of the keys.
+Only the first value for *Code* is required, all the others are optional. **Important:** Assigning no values at all also means no limitations at all in terms of the number of times a coupon code can be redeemed as well as its valid time period.

 !!! note
     To import the uploaded file, the "Coupon code import CSV" (*coupon/import/csv/code*) job must be executed regularly by a cronjob.